cdktf/cdktf-provider-okta/docs/dataOktaApp.python.md

 - *Type:* str

+Label prefix of the app to retrieve, conflicts with label and id.

+This will tell the
+provider to do a starts with query as opposed to an equals query.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.2/docs/data-sources/app#label_prefix DataOktaApp#label_prefix}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.3/docs/data-sources/app#label_prefix DataOktaApp#label_prefix}

 ---